-Along with the increasing legalization of Cannabis and the ensuing manufacturing and marketing frenzy, its main non-psychoactive constituent, cannabidiol (CBD) achieved instant celebrity status in the supplement and food industries.
+Along with the increasing legalization of Cannabis and the ensuing manufacturing and marketing frenzy, its main non-psychoactive constituent, cannabidiol (CBD) achieved instant celebrity status.
 A flood of claims attribute a seemingly endless list of purported health benefits with virtually no downside.
 This may leave you wondering, “how does CBD work with the body?”

 While preliminary evidence indicates that cannabinoids may, indeed, prove extremely beneficial for health on a number of levels, it’s worth taking stock of the fact that we don’t know all of the how’s or why’s, just yet.
 What we do know is that cannabinoids, including CBD, play a role in the endocannabinoid system, a regulatory system in the mammalian body.